 Cost: Delivery fees vary but start at $4.
 If you’re an Instacart Express member, deliveries are free for orders over $35.

 Another nationwide grocery delivery service that has same-day or scheduled delivery is Amazon Fresh.
 Unlike Instacart, which has a variety of stores to choose from, Amazon Fresh offers products from their own line, as well as Whole Foods (which they own) and other name brands.
 Customers also have the option of having food handed directly to them or left outside in temperature-controlled bags.

 Cost: In order to use Amazon Fresh, you need to be a Prime member, which costs $139 for the year or $14.99 per month, and there are discounts for qualifying students or customers with an EBT or Medicaid card.
 There are no delivery fees.

 Similar to Instacart, Shipt, which is available in 200 cities, allows people to shop at their favorite local grocery stores — without leaving their house.
 (They also deliver from more specialty stores, such as Target and Petco.)
 In order to get free delivery, you need to spend $35, but for a $7 fee, smaller orders can be placed.
 The best part?
 So long as a store is open, you can place an order (even in the middle of the night!).
 Same-day delivery — including delivery within an hour — is also available.

 Cost: You need to be a member to use Shipt.
-Once you have a membership — a one-year subscription costs $99 — then every delivery over $35 is free.
+Once you have a membership — $10.99 per month or $99 per year — then every delivery over $35 is free.